 Why is this thesis weak?
-Think about what the reader would expect from the essay that follows: you will most likely provide a general, appreciative summary of Twain’s novel.
-The question did not ask you to summarize; it asked you to analyze.
-Your professor is probably not interested in your opinion of the novel; instead, she wants you to think about whyit’s such a great novel—what do Huck’s adventures tell us about life, about America, about coming of age, about race relations, etc.?
+Think about what the reader would expect from the essay that follows: most likely a general, appreciative summary of Twain’s novel.
+But the question did not ask you to summarize; it asked you to analyze.
+Your professor is probably not interested in your opinion of the novel; instead, she wants you to think about why it’s such a great novel—what do Huck’s adventures tell us about life, about America, about coming of age, about race, etc.?
 First, the question asks you to pick an aspect of the novel that you think is important to its structure or meaning—for example, the role of storytelling, the contrasting scenes between the shore and the river, or the relationships between adults and children.
-Now you write:

 In Huckleberry Finn, Mark Twain develops a contrast between life on the river and life on the shore.

 Here’s a working thesis with potential: you have highlighted an important aspect of the novel for investigation.
 However, it’s still not clear what your analysis will reveal.
 Your reader is intrigued but is still thinking, “So what?
 What’s the point of this contrast?
 What does it signify?”
 Perhaps you are not sure yet, either.
 That’s fine—begin to work on comparing scenes from the book and see what you discover.
 Free write, make lists, jot down Huck’s actions and reactions.
 Eventually you will be able to clarify for yourself, and then for the reader, why this contrast matters.
 After examining the evidence and considering your own insights, you write:

 Through its contrasting river and shore scenes, Twain’s Huckleberry Finn suggests that to find the true expression of American democratic ideals, one must leave “civilized” society and go back to nature.